top of page

 One last view of the OSIA METHODIA in Kimolos, where we went on to stay until 1 July.
 As part of our return trip to Athens, we once again traveled onboard her in order to first go back to Milos, where we then once again embarked onboard the SPEEDRUNNER III which took us back to Piraeus.

 And this concludes my first Blog post covering the 2021 summer season.
 It was a short trip on a very local service on the Cyclades.
-Nevertheless, it was a nice experience and I was happy to travel onboard a relatively new vessel, which provides crucial service all year round to the small island of Kimolos.
+Nevertheless, it was a nice experience and I was happy to travel onboard a relatively new vessel, which provides a crucial service all year round to the small island of Kimolos.
 My stay there was unique, and I truly enjoyed it with my brother and my two friends.
-The OSIA METHODIA performs her job very efficiently, and is without a doubt a vessel that satisfies the requirements of the Milos-Kimolos line, and serves as the much-appreciated bridge between Kimolos and the larger Milos on a daily basis, including during the winter season.
-She carries on the great work provided by Kimolos Link as well as the successful service previously covered by her predecessor, the PANAGIA FANEROMENI.
+The OSIA METHODIA performs her job very efficiently, and she is without a doubt a vessel that satisfies the requirements of the Milos-Kimolos line, and she serves as the much-appreciated bridge between Kimolos and the larger Milos on a daily basis, including during the winter season.
+She carries on the great work provided by Kimolos Link as well as the successful service previously covered by her predecessor, namely the PANAGIA FANEROMENI.

-49 views0 comments
+90 views0 comments

 Recent Posts